-We have a number of candidates in the latter years of their working life that we assist at mexec who raise the concern of ageism when considering a job opportunity and preparing their application.
+We have several candidates in the latter years of their working life that we assist at mexec who raise the concern of ageism when considering a job opportunity and preparing their application.

-My advice is always to own your wealth of experience, don’t try to hide it.
-Sometimes we can be our own worst enemy when applying for roles by second guessing what the employer is likely to focus on when they review our application.
-Unfortunately, there will always be some organisations who seem reticient to recruit an older cohort of workers for whatever reason.
+My advice is always to own your wealth of experience; don’t try to hide it.
+Sometimes, we can be our own worst enemy when applying for roles by second-guessing what the employer is likely to focus on when they review our application.
+Unfortunately, there will always be some organisations that seem reticent to recruit an older cohort of workers for whatever reason.
 No, there is no list of such organisations!
-It is up to you, the candidate, to undertake the necessary due diligence about the organisation you are seeking to work with.
+It is up to you, the candidate, to undertake the necessary due diligence about the organisation you seek to work with.

 - Look for corporate structures and their Boards

 - Review organisational information on job sites such as Glass Door and LinkedIn

 - Discuss the organisation with your network for insights

 Show your experience in your CV.

 I am often surprised by candidates who want to play down their experience in their CVs.

 - Whilst I’d recommend you still put the years on your academic qualifications (hiring managers can count, after all), there is no reason to put your qualifications on the front page; they can be placed after your experience.